CrowdStrike/cs-bro/README.md

-NetworkDetection
+cs-bro
 ================
-Open source network detection scripts written by the CrowdStrike Services team.
+Open source network detection scripts written in the Bro programming language by the CrowdStrike Services team.